Black Folks Soul Food Candied Yams On The Stove

 • 3 pounds sweet potatoes 3 -3 ½ pounds

-• 6 cups water cool water
+• 6 cups cool water for soaking the potatoes once cut

 • ½ cup butter unsalted butter, or vegan butter